AndRossi/Kelpie/README.md

 The training and evaluation processes can be launched with the commands reported in our [training and testing section](#training-and-testing-models-1).

 ## End-to-end experiments

-We showcase the effectiveness of Kelpie explaining the tail predictions of a set of 100 correctly predicted test facts for each model and dataset, both in *necessary* and in *sufficient* scenario.
+We showcase the effectiveness of Kelpie by explaining, for each model and dataset, the tail predictions of a set of 100 correctly predicted test facts both in *necessary* and in *sufficient* scenario.
 The `.csv` files containing the facts we explain for each model and dataet can be found in the `input_facts` folder.
-We report result files for each model and dataset, both extracted by Kelpie and by the baseline approaches, both in the necessary and for the sufficient scenario, in the `results.zip` archive in our repository.
+We report result files for each model and dataset, both extracted by Kelpie and by the baseline approaches, both in the _necessary_ and for the _sufficient_ scenario, in the `results.zip` archive in our repository.

 Across the necessary and sufficient scenarios for the same model and dataset we usually employ the same set of 100 correctly predicted test facts.
-The only exception at this regard is in the `ConvE` explanations for `FB15k` and `FB15k-237` predictions: in these cases, a few <h, r, t> predictions used in necessary explanations could not be explained sufficiently because, due to strong dataset biases, *all entities in the dataset would be predicted correctly if used instead of h*.
+The only exception in this regard is in the `ConvE` explanations for `FB15k` and `FB15k-237` predictions: in these cases, a few <h, r, t> predictions used in necessary explanations could not be explained sufficiently because, due to strong dataset biases, *all entities in the dataset would be predicted correctly if used instead of h*.
 This made it impossible to extract a set of `c` entities to convert, because any entity would appear already converted without applying any sufficient explanation.
 We thus replaced these predictions for the sufficient scenario, obtaining created two different version `_nec` and `_suff` for the input facts file.

-Kelpie relies on a *Post-Training technique* (PT) to generate mimics and compute the relevance of potential explanations.
+Kelpie relies on a *Post-Training technique* to generate mimics and compute the relevance of potential explanations.
-Across all models and datasets, we always use for the Post-Training the same combination of hyperparameters used in the original training.
+Across all models and datasets, we always use, for the Post-Training, the same combination of hyperparameters used in the original training.
 The only exception is `TransE`, where the batch size *B* is particularly large (2048, which usually exceeds by far the number of training facts featuring an entity).
 This affects the Post-Training process because in any Post-Training epoch the entity would only benefit from one optimization step in each epoch.
 We easily balance this by increasing the learning rate *LR* to 0.01 in TransE Post-Trainings.